CASE-Lab-UMD/Router-Tuning-Mixture-of-Depths/README.md

 ## Introduction

-Traditional Transformer models allocate a fixed amount of computation to every token, which can be inefficient.
+Traditional transformer models allocate a fixed amount of computational resources to every input token, leading to inefficient and unnecessary computation.
-MoD-style methods improve this by dynamically skipping less important computation paths, but existing approaches often have two practical limitations:

-1. High training cost from updating a large portion of model parameters.
-2. Potential performance regression when important computation is skipped.

-Router-Tuning addresses both issues by tuning router behavior with lightweight updates.
-This repository also includes MoD-compatible checkpoints and scripts for practical training and evaluation workflows.
+To address this inefficiency, [**Mixture of Depths (MoD)**](https://arxiv.org/abs/2404.02258) was introduced, dynamically adjusting computational depth by skipping less important layers.
+While promising, current MoD approaches face two significant challenges:

+1. **High Training Costs**: Existing methods require training the entire model alongside routers, which determine which layers to skip, resulting in substantial computational overhead.
+2. **Risk of Performance Degradation**: Bypassing important layers can lead to a drop in model performance.

+To overcome these challenges, we introduce [**Router-Tuning**](https://arxiv.org/abs/2410.13184), a method that fine-tunes only the router on a small dataset, drastically reducing training costs.
+Additionally, we propose **MoD attention routing**, which preserves model performance while significantly enhancing computational and memory efficiency.

+Our approach delivers competitive results, achieving up to **21% speedup** with only a **0.2% performance drop**, demonstrating effectiveness in balancing efficiency and performance.

 ![Diagram of MoD](mod.svg)